Ellotron/war-rig/rules/README.md

 1. They have at least double the squads you have in that area (including the one you are moving in)
 2. They roll a number equal or less than the number of squads they have in that area on the white dice.

-> Equipment may grant bonuses or penalties to this roll.
+> Bases always count as if there is one extra repelling squad.
+Equipment may grant additional bonuses or penalties to this roll.

 #### Repelled